chayleaf/nixos-router/README.md

     - `<namespace>.nftables.jsonRules` - JSON rules to load
     - `<namespace>.nftables.{stopTextFile,stopTextRules,stopJsonFile,stopJsonRules}` -
       same as above, but get executed *before first start* and at stop time.
 Basically, they are supposed to undo the changes this ruleset applies, or do nothing if it's not applied anyway.
+They default to `flush ruleset` if no stop rules are set.
 - `router.veths.<name>` - veth pairs
   - `<veth>.peerName` - peer name (second device to be created at the same time)